For Your Trust, I Thank You

 two males whose hearts croon, seeing each other

-In our reach for power and esteem
+In our reach for power

 we give orders, build skyscrapers, machines